 Children’s freeplay is a concept that is complex and eludes an exact definition.
 But keep these ideas in mind, as we will look at the Principals of Universal Design in a bit.
 The idea of free play is play that is typically self-motivated, pleasurable, imaginative, non-goal oriented, spontaneous and active.
 Free play means removing adult rules and pre-determined notions of what a play area and its pre built features should be.

 The entire being of the child is involved in genuine quality freeplay.
 This includes the child’s senses, emotion, gross motor, fine motor intellect, individual growth and social interaction.
 (2) Involvement of the entire being is important here, as this is different from simply being present at the play area.

-I see these principles if applied successfully to the built environment to be similar in the built world as freeplay is in the imaginative world.
+I see these universal design-ing principles when applied successfully to the built environment, to be similar in the built world as free-play is in the imaginative world.
 That is, as stated above, self-motivated, pleasurable, imaginative, spontaneous and active.

 The natural setting and freeplay within it is a sensory activity.
 A sensory-rich inclusive play environment can bring children together while providing each one with the sensory experience they seek.